rhyolight/numenta-web/packages/numenta.com/pages/neuroscience-research/cortical-theory/index.md

 <h2>Our Research Focus Areas</h2>
 <hr>
 <h3>Cortical columns</h3><br />Building on Mountcastle’s proposal that the neocortex is made up of identical cortical columns, we are working on filling in the pieces of the cortical circuit – understanding each layer, what the neurons are doing and how a cortical column works.
-As part of this research, we have proposed a detailed model, consistent with anatomical and physiological evidence, that cortical columns learn sensorimotor models of the world by combining sensory inputs with a movement updated allocentric location signal.<br />Find more information on [cortical columns](/neuroscience-research/cortical-theory/cortical-columns/).
+As part of this research, we have proposed a detailed model, consistent with anatomical and physiological evidence, that cortical columns learn sensorimotor models of the world by combining sensory inputs with a movement updated allocentric location signal.

+<br />Find more information on <a href="https://numenta.com/neuroscience-research/cortical-theory/cortical-columns/">cortical columns</a>.

 <h3>Sequence learning</h3><br />We have developed a theoretical framework for sequence learning – what we consider the most fundamental operation of all neocortical tissue.
-We’ve shown how a biologically detailed model of pyramidal neurons with thousands of synapses and active dendrites can learn transitions of patterns, and how a network of neurons can form a robust sequence memory.<br />Find more information on [sequence learning](/neuroscience-research/cortical-theory/sequence-learning/) and prediction in cortex.
+We’ve shown how a biologically detailed model of pyramidal neurons with thousands of synapses and active dendrites can learn transitions of patterns, and how a network of neurons can form a robust sequence memory.

+<br />Find more information on [sequence learning](/neuroscience-research/cortical-theory/sequence-learning/) and prediction in cortex.

 <h3>Sparse distributed representations</h3><br />Sparse distributed representations (SDRs) are a foundational aspect of HTM Theory.
 They are how the brain represents its input and the state of its world, with very few neurons active at any given time.
-The unique properties of SDRs enable semantic generalization and robustness to noise.<br />Find more information on [sparse distributed representations](/neuroscience-research/cortical-theory/sparse-distributed-representations/).
+The unique properties of SDRs enable semantic generalization and robustness to noise.

+<br />Find more information on [sparse distributed representations](/neuroscience-research/cortical-theory/sparse-distributed-representations/).